sathwika05/Artificial-Facial-Recognition-System/README.md

 # Artificial-Facial-Recognition-System
 An application to detect fake or proxy attendance using Python.
-This code trains and implements liveness detection with video input
+This code trains and implements liveness detection with video input.

 Install steps: